Key Points

 The benefits of weight loss for OA are twofold.
 Firstly, losing weight can reduce the load through a weight bearing joint by a substantial margin.
 Secondly, carrying excess weight can stimulate low grade inflammation in the body, further irritating painful joints and progressing the OA process.
 Scientific studies have shown that reducing weight by as little as 5-10% can improve symptoms significantly.

-What about manual therapy, acupuncture or taping?
 Treatments such as manual therapy, acupuncture and taping can be considered as adjuncts, or treatments that can be used alongside High Value Treatments to complement them.
 However, used by themselves, these treatments have been found to be ineffective at providing any long-term benefits.
 They are therefore considered Low Value Treatments.

-What about Surgery?
 Commonly performed surgery for knee and hip OA include arthroscopy and joint replacement.
 The evidence for arthroscopy is not favourable.
 Research trials for hip arthroscopy are currently underway, so at this stage we are not entirely sure of its benefit even though it is still widely used.
 But in the case of knee arthroscopy, it is definitive.
 Knee arthroscopy for OA is no better than placebo, and offers nothing in addition to High Value Treatment such as exercise.
 Arthroscopy for knee OA is Low Value Treatment and should be avoided.
 Joint replacement or arthroplasty can be effective for the right person.
 The right person is usually someone who is significantly disabled by their joint pain, and has attempted an extended period of High Value Treatment with little benefit.
 Arthroplasty in this population can improve function and quality of life.
 However, it is a big undertaking and it isn’t always successful.
 Research tells us that up to 20% of people receiving a total knee replacement will be left with chronic pain or have complications following surgery.
 Decisions around surgery should always be made in consultation with your health care team.

-So, looking at the scientific literature we can differentiate between High Value Treatment and Low Value Treatment for knee and hip OA.
+After looking at the scientific literature we can differentiate between High Value Treatment and Low Value Treatment for knee and hip OA.
 First line management should always include exercise, education and weight loss, and these High Value Treatments can be delivered by your local physiotherapist.
 Any considerations of surgery should always be discussed with your health care team.